MrCodeEU/Flexbar-Plugin-Youtube-Music-Desktop-App/README.md

 ## 🙏 Acknowledgments

+- [ENERGYMT's Spotify Plugin](https://github.com/ENERGYMT/FlexBar-Plugin-Spotify/tree/master?tab=readme-ov-file#contributing) for providing a solid base to build this plugin on
 - [YouTube Music Desktop App](https://ytmdesktop.app/) for providing the Companion Server API
 - [FlexBar](https://eniacelec.com/pages/software) team for the excellent hardware and SDK
 - The open-source community for various dependencies and inspiration